Ultimate Guide To Exporting To Taiwan From Australia

 When exporting products to Taiwan, it’s important to understand that the country has access to a large variety of low costs goods manufactured in China.
 If you are trying to penetrate that market, it can be fairly difficult to sell your products for a profit.

-Aim at unique products — Ideally, you’ll want to provide “unique” items that aren’t produced domestically in Taiwan.
+- Aim at luxury products — Ideally, you’ll want to provide “unique” items that aren’t produced domestically in Taiwan.
 These can be lifestyle goods and aspirational products, often with a strong aesthetic.
 Think clothes, furniture, cars, electronics, accessories, and designer items.

 Understanding the types of products you can and can’t export to Taiwan